 Jordan is quickly becoming a modern cultural hub, and this is reflected in its increasingly modern clothing styles.
-However, freedom in terms of dress code will always be limited; it’s important to know that there are still certain codes for both genders, and misunderstandings about what’s appropriate to wear is the biggest cause of friction between locals and tourists.
+However, freedom in terms of dress code will always be limited; misunderstandings about what’s appropriate to wear is the biggest cause of friction between locals and tourists.
 In order to respect cultural norms, women should wear loose-fitting clothing and avoid wearing anything revealing.
-As for men, it is important to bear in mind that it isn’t acceptable to walk around topless at any point in time.
+As for men, it is important to bear in mind that it isn’t acceptable to walk around topless.

 Always pack a scarf

 Aside from dress codes, a scarf can come in handy for totally different reasons.
-On a hot day, it might be a good idea to cover your head to avoid getting heat stroke – this is especially the case when visiting a desert tourist site like Wadi Rum or Petra.
-Female visitors might need a scarf when visiting a religious site, like the spectacular King Hussein Bin Talal Mosque.
+On a hot day, it might be a good idea to cover your head to avoid getting heat stroke – this is especially the case when visiting a desert tourist site such as Wadi Rum or Petra.
+Female visitors might need a scarf when visiting a religious site, such as the spectacular King Hussein Bin Talal Mosque.

 Vegetarians, be alert!